Siege of Suiyang: Aftermath

-Zhang Xun was able to repel many overwhelming Yan attacks, despite becoming more outnumbered with each battle.
-Because of Zhang Xun's determination, the resource-laden southern China did not come under threat from the rebels for almost two years.
-With such a large Yan army held at bay, the Tang army were able to use the resources to gather more troops for combat.
+Zhang Xun was able to repel many overwhelming Yan attacks despite becoming more outnumbered with each battle.
+Because of Zhang Xun's determination, resource-laden southern China did not come under threat from the rebels for almost two years.
+With such a large Yan army held at bay, the Tang army was able to use the resources to gather more troops for combat.
 This gave the Tang army enough time to regroup and strike back at the Yan army.

-Before the Battles of Yongqiu and Suiyang, the Yan army had intended to conquer all of the Tang dynasty.
-Their total army size, across the whole country, was well over 300,000 men, greatly outnumbering what the Tang army could have offered at the time.
-After these two battles, however, the tide had turned and the Tang army held the upper hand in both manpower and equipment.
-Although the Yan army emerged victorious at Yongqiu and Suiyang, it had suffered irreparable losses in those battles.
+Before the Battles of Yongqiu and Suiyang, the Yan army intended to conquer the Tang dynasty.
+Their total army size across the country was well over 300,000 men, vastly outnumbering what the Tang army could have offered at the time.
+After these two battles, however, the tide had turned, and the Tang army held the upper hand in terms of both manpower and equipment.
+Although the Yan army emerged victorious at Yongqiu and Suiyang, it suffered irreparable losses.
 If the Yan army had conquered Suiyang even one year earlier, the Tang might have ended by 757.
 The Suiyang campaign marked the turning point of the rebellion.

-Legacy
+Evaluation and legacy

+After the war, the imperial government and literati increasingly portrayed Zhang Xun and Xu Yuan as icons of loyalty and patriotism.
+The plan by the Tang court to posthumously award Zhang Xun was initially met with controversy due to the mass cannibalism in the siege.
+Some court officials condemned Zhang's conduct, maintaining "that it would have been better for him to have evacuated Sui-yang than to have eaten the people entrusted to his care".
+However, seven young scholars spoke in his defence.
+Only the arguments of one of them – Li Han, who seems to have been a close friend of Zhang Xun – are still known, since parts of them were incorporated into the New Book of Tang and the Zizhi Tongjian.

+Li offered three arguments in defence of Zhang's acts: Firstly, that human flesh had only been eaten as "a desperate expedient, a last resort", when other Tang forces failed to come to the rescue.
+Secondly, that "his stubborn and prolonged defense had kept the rebels out of the Huai River valley and the Lower Yangtze region", preventing them from making further progress and thus greatly contributing to their ultimate downfall.
+He therefore stated that even if Zhang had intended "from the very start to engage in cannibalism ..., his military accomplishment was so great that the merit and the fault would still have cancelled each other out".
+Finally, Li argued that Zhang had been loyal to the government up to the death and that praise for him would "encourage others to behave in the same exemplary fashion".